aws-samples/eks-workshop-v2/website/docs/fundamentals/exposing/loadbalancer/ip_mode.md

 As mentioned previously, the NLB we have created is operating in "instance mode".
 Instance target mode supports pods running on AWS EC2 instances.
 In this mode, AWS NLB sends traffic to the instances and the `kube-proxy` on the individual worker nodes forward it to the pods through one or more worker nodes in the Kubernetes cluster.

-The AWS Load Balancer Controller also supports creating NLBs operating in "IP mode", In this mode, the AWS NLB sends traffic directly to the Kubernetes pods behind the service, eliminating the need for an extra network hop through the worker nodes in the Kubernetes cluster.
+The AWS Load Balancer Controller also supports creating NLBs operating in "IP mode".
+In this mode, the AWS NLB sends traffic directly to the Kubernetes pods behind the service, eliminating the need for an extra network hop through the worker nodes in the Kubernetes cluster.
 IP target mode supports pods running on both AWS EC2 instances and AWS Fargate.

 ![IP mode](./assets/ip-mode.png)